BestTimesToVisit.com Logo

 attraction

 Witness the Mughal architectural marvel of Humayun's Tomb bathed in the soft, golden hues of dawn.
-This UNESCO World Heritage site offers a tranquil escape from the city's bustle, allowing you to appreciate the intricate details and expansive gardens in peaceful solitude before the crowds gather.
+Arrive before the crowds to wander through the serene gardens and appreciate the intricate details of this precursor to the Taj Mahal in peaceful contemplation.

 Best time: Oct-Mar